Miguel Cabrera Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.50 team ERA that ranks second among all MLB pitching staffs.
+- The Twins have a 3.56 team ERA that ranks third among all MLB pitching staffs.

-- The Twins allow the third-fewest home runs in baseball (67 total, one per game).
+- The Twins surrender the second-fewest home runs in baseball (67 total, one per game).

-- In his most recent appearance on Friday against the Toronto Blue Jays, the righty went five innings, allowing one earned run while surrendering five hits.
+- In his most recent time out on Saturday, the righty tossed six innings against the Toronto Blue Jays, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.